Hosted by NPR's Scott Simon

 it's too late.

-Reviews & Awards"Highly Recommended.
+Reviews and Festivals"Highly Recommended.
 One More Dead Fish is well-researched, well-edited and engaging.
 Viewers learn about the history and politics of fishing as well as the impacts that globalized fisheries have had on fish habitat and fish stocks.
 I highly recommend it to school, public and college libraries."

 -Educational Media Reviews Online